Kulgar/redmine_discussions_plugin/README.md

 You could have a look at the official plugin guides to see what options the `menu` code accepts.

+If you access the main [projects page](http://localhost:3000/projects), you should see the new menu button at the right of the tabs.

 ### A bit of translations